The Soldier's Details

-This Force sailed from Singapore 14 May 1942 for the south wear coast of Burma.
+This Force sailed from Singapore 14 May 1942 for the south west coast of Burma.
 1,000 POWs under leadership of Major Charles Green of 2/4th disembarked at Victoria Point on 21 May 1942, where most of the men were engaged in repairing and enlarging the aerodrome, a smaller party remained at Victoria Point wharves unloading and loading supplies for Japanese, mostly fuel.
-They joined the larger group and together the group eventually made their way to the northern most end what was to be Burma-Thai Railway.
-The commenced work at Thetkaw 3.8km 1 October 1942 – the first group working on the Burma end.
+They joined the larger group of Green Force and together the group eventually made their way to the northern most end of what was to be the Burma-Thai Railway.
+They commenced work at Thetkaw 3.8km Camp 1 October 1942 – the first Australians and first work group working on the Burma end of the rail link.

 - Selarang Camp Changi - Singapore